CBD for IBS: Does it help?

 How do I get the best results using CBD oil for IBS?

-Although some evidence indicates CBD’s therapeutic potential, you should not treat it as a remedy for IBS as it is an incredibly complicated condition that affects numerous organs and other aspects of the body.
+Although some evidence indicates CBD’s therapeutic potential, you should not treat it as a remedy for IBS, which is an incredibly complicated condition that affects numerous organs and other aspects of the body.

 Is CBD Legal?